 The Vatican has little to fear however...
 Most Italians are still celebrating the religious holiday of All Saints Day in addition to just plain having fun for Halloween.
 In the nineties, young Romans started dressing up for Halloween and shops began selling costumes, candles and other Halloween related items.
 There are Halloween parties and even dress-up and candy sharing in schools for the little ones.

 Obviously, younger Italians are driving the trend toward celebrating Halloween through exposure to American TV and Movies and the Internet.
 Watching episodes of Cake Boss on Italian TV creating Zombie cakes also helps.
 Films like Halloween, Friday the 13th and ET (remember the Trick or Treat scenes?) all played a part.
 Just don't expect there to be Trick or Treating in the average village... at least not yet.

 Spooky Things to Do in Italy

-Corinaldo, a ghostly looking medieval town in Le Marche, has a festival that lasts for days, with nationally famous actors and comics, with lots of food stands, and even a "Miss Witch" contest.
-For Halloween, the whole town is lit with candles and torches, there are spiderwebs in the narrow streets and alleys, a tunnel of fear, music, food, dancing, and fireworks.
+Corinaldo, a ghostly looking medieval town in Le Marche, has a festival that lasts for days, with nationally famous actors and comedians, lots of food stands, and even a "Miss Witch" contest.
+For Halloween, the whole town is lit with candles and torches, spiderwebs in the narrow streets and alleys, a tunnel of fear, music, food, dancing, and fireworks.
 On a foggy Autumn night, there couldn't be a more appropriate town to hold a spooky festival in.
 This is one of the more popular Halloween festivals in all of Italy.

 The village of Ostra, Ancona hosts a unique and very scary festival during several days in late October celebrating La Notte degli Sprevengoli--spirits who bother people while they’re sleeping by jumping on their stomach, causing night terrors.